 MLBPA Enforces Rules on Yordan Alvarez Rookie Cards

-Congratulations are in order for the 2019 NL Rookie of the Year!
+Congratulations are in order to the 2019 NL Rookie of the Year Yordan Alvarez!
 He debuted on June 9, 2019, in a game versus the Baltimore Orioles.
-Yordan had a late start in the MLB but an immediate impact and card manufacturers were warming up the printers.
+Card manufacturers started warming up the printers.
 But wait!
 MLBPA says no-no to Yordan Alvarez rookie cards.

 Yordan Makes Immediate Impact